aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-viewer/_index.md

 {{% alert color="primary" %}}

-Aspose.Slides for Java is used to create presentation files, complete with slides.
+Aspose.Slides for Node.js via Java is used to create presentation files, complete with slides.
 These slides can be viewed by opening presentations using Microsoft PowerPoint.
 But sometimes, developers may also need to view slides as images in their favorite image viewer or create their own presentation viewer.
-In such cases, Aspose.Slides for Java lets you export an individual slide to an image.
+In such cases, Aspose.Slides for Node.js via Java lets you export an individual slide to an image.
 This article describes how to do it.

 {{% /alert %}}